26 Male Pelvic Viscera

 Prostate:

-The prostate is a gland located just below the bladder which adds secretions to the semen that nourishes and aids in the transport of sperm.
+The prostate is a gland located just below the bladder.
+It adds secretions to the semen which nourish and aid in the transportation of sperm.

 Epididymis:

-The epididymis, a long and coiled tube located on the back of the testes, that stores and matures the sperm produced in the testes.
+The epididymis is a long and coiled tube located on the back of the testes, that stores and matures the sperm produced in the testes.

 Seminal vesicles:

-The seminal vesicles located posterior to the bladder and superior to the prostate, produces a fluid rich in fructose, a source of energy for sperm.
-The seminal vesicles also connect to the vas deferens to form the ejaculatory duct which then enters the prostatic urethra, and provides an entry point for semen to flow through the penis.
+The seminal vesicles are located posterior to the bladder and superior to the prostate.
+They produce a fluid rich in fructose, a source of energy for sperm.
+The seminal vesicles also connect to the vas deferens to form the ejaculatory duct which then enters the prostatic urethra and provides an entry point for semen to flow through the penis.

 Figure 67 Posterior view of the male pelvic viscera with (left) and without (right) a cut-out of the ejaculatory duct